Dreams and Visions is a church in Baltimore that’s awake to the realities of our world and alive to the possibilities of God.

 Every newsletter lists jobs that need doing and opportunities to offer your gifts.

-Sunday Sanctuaries a guest sharing their story.
-At past services, we’ve heard from Brother Merrick Moses, who shared a story of trans re-naming, and Charlene Rock-Foster from Baltimore Ceasefire share how their work has created a new dream and vision for the city of Baltimore.
+Charlene Rock-Foster from Baltimore Ceasefire, who shared how their work has created a new dream and vision for the city of Baltimore.

 Charles Xavier Kilborn, who shared about the sacredness of his body.

 Neatrice Holmes led a guided meditation and Joshua Gosnell offered chair massages at our service about spiritual practices